JetBrains/kotlin-web-site/docs/topics/gradle/gradle-plugin-variants.md

 > * [ResolutionStrategy in pluginManagement is not working for plugins with multivariants](https://github.com/gradle/gradle/issues/20545)
 > * [Plugin variants are ignored when a plugin is added as the `buildSrc` common dependency](https://github.com/gradle/gradle/issues/20847)
 >
-{type="note"}
+{type="tip"}

 ### Gradle can't select a KGP variant in a custom configuration

-This is an expected situation that Gradle can't select a KGP variant in a custom configuration.
+This is common when Gradle can't select a KGP variant in a custom configuration.
 If you use a custom Gradle configuration:

 <tabs group="build-script">